 Part 1.
 How to Recover Photos from Micro SD Card

 Photo recovery from an SD card requires a computer, an Internet connection and a little bit of your time.
 The software that will be used goes by the name iSkysoft Data Recovery for Mac (or iSkysoft Data Recovery for Windows).
-With iSkysoft Data Recovery for Mac, you can recover not only photographs, but also videos, music, and documents.
-There are four recovery modes in the software: Lost Data Recovery, Raw Data Recovery, Partition Recovery and Resume Recovery.
-The most appropriate mode for accidentally deleted files would be the Lost Data Recovery mode, and here is the step-by-step guide of how to use it ensues.
+With Recoverit (IS) for Mac, you can recover not only photographs, but also videos, music, documents, etc.

 Step-by-Step Guide to Recover Photos from Micro SD Card

 Step 1 Download Micro SD Card Photo Recovery Software

 Get this Recoverit (IS) software online for free.
 Run the iSkysoft Micro SD Card Photo Recovery Software on your Mac computer.
 The following window will come up.
 Select the type of file you want to recover from micro SD card, in this situation, you can choose "Photo" tab and hit the "Next" button.

 Select whatever drive you have lost your files from.
 Suppose you want to scan your micro SD card, find and select it, then click on "Start" at the bottom right corner of the window.
 (If your drive is not in the list, click on the "Refresh" icon on the right of the "External Removable Device", it should come up.

 Step 3 Recover Photos from Micro SD Card